Cape Town, Zambezi Queen and Victoria Falls

 Group Size: Minimum 10

-Prices are shown in US$ and CA$, per person based on two people sharing a twin room or cabin.
-Single occupancy
+Prices are “starting from” rates, shown in US$ and CA$, per person based on two people sharing a twin room or one person in a single room.

 008896 - W20